aibolem/vexflow-wiki-vexchords/The-VexFlow-Tutorial.md

 ![](http://imgur.com/3wVLRxx.png)

-In the above example, note that even though we set the note names and durations correctly, we explicitly request the rendering of accidentals and dots.
+Notice that in the above example, even though we set the note names and durations correctly, we explicitly request the rendering of accidentals and dots.

-This is by design, and allows us to decouple rendering logic and notational semantics.
-For example, you would not want to render the `#` accidental on `F#` when the key signature already includes it (e.g., key of `G`.)
+This is by design and allows us to decouple rendering logic and notational semantics.
+For example, you would not want to render the `#` accidental on `F#` when the key signature already includes it (e.g. key of `G`.)

 Also notice that we `FormatAndDraw`, which is a handy helper function that takes care of all the plumbing related to displaying a sequence of notes.

-Lets add a few more modifiers and see how they position themselves. [ [run](https://jsfiddle.net/htsm03pn/3/) ]
+Let's add a few more modifiers and see how they position themselves. [ [run](https://jsfiddle.net/htsm03pn/3/) ]

 ```javascript
 var notes = [